MoatLab/FEMU/docs/devel/testing.rst

 check-block
 -----------

-``make check-block`` is a legacy command to invoke block layer iotests and is rarely used.
-See "QEMU iotests" section below for more information.
+``make check-block`` runs a subset of the block layer iotests (the tests that are in the "auto" group in ``tests/qemu-iotests/group``).
+See the "QEMU iotests" section below for more information.

 GCC gcov support
 ----------------